BestTimesToVisit.com Logo

 Grand Taxis

-Cost:Around 100-150 MAD per person from Marrakech to Essaouira, depending on negotiation and how quickly they fill up.
+Cost:Around 100-150 MAD per person to Marrakech, depending on negotiation and how quickly it fills.

-Cost:Around 80-120 MAD per person from Marrakech to Essaouira.
+Cost:Around 80-120 MAD per person to Marrakech or Agadir.
 Booking online in advance is recommended.

-Tip:Always insist on using the meter ('compteur').
+Tip:Always insist on the meter being used.
 If the driver refuses or claims it's broken, find another taxi.
-Have small change ready, as drivers often claim they don't have change for larger bills.
-Avoid hailing taxis right outside major tourist attractions, as they may be less inclined to use the meter.
+Have small change ready, as drivers often claim not to have change for larger bills.
+Avoid hailing taxis right outside major tourist attractions, as they may try to overcharge.

 Walking